oracle/weblogic-kubernetes-operator/integration-tests/README.md

 # Integration tests for Oracle WebLogic Server Kubernetes Operator
 This documentation describes the steps to run integration tests for the Oracle WebLogic Server Kubernetes Operator locally on a Oracle Linux environment.
-The tests are written in the JUnit5 framework and driven by maven profile.
+The tests are written in the JUnit5 framework and driven by Maven profile.

 # Directory Configuration and Structure
-Directory structure of integration test source is distributed as follows
+Directory structure of the integration test source is as follows:
 ```
 weblogic-kubernetes-operator/integration-tests - location of module pom.xml
 weblogic-kubernetes-operator/integration-tests/src/test/java/oracle/weblogic/kubernetes - integration test(JUnit5) classes and utility classes
 weblogic-kubernetes-operator/integration-tests/src/test/resources - properties, YAML files and other bash scripts
 ```

-# How does WebLogic Kubernetes Operator integration test work
+# How does WebLogic Server Kubernetes Operator integration test work ?
- - Build WebLogic Kubernetes Operator image from the downloaded git branch.
+ - Build WebLogic Server Kubernetes Operator image from the downloaded Git branch.
- - Install the latest version of WebLogic Deploy Tooling (WDT) and WebLogic Image Tool (WIT)
+ - Install the latest version of WebLogic Server Deploy Tooling (WDT) and WebLogic Image Tool (WIT).
  - Install supported istio service mesh.
  - Pull the specified version of WebLogic image from container-registry.oracle.com (OCR)
  - Install WebLogic Kubernetes Operator.